copsTvFan/cops-episode-guide/guide.md

 **Foolish Criminals Special Edition**

-- (Palm Beach County, FL -- 8:42 PM Burglary in Progress) District 3 Sheriff's Dept. -- Deputy Nick Camene takes the call of a man seen jumping a fence into a problem area where many thefts occur.
-A black guy is caught stealing copper wire from a business
+- (Palm Beach County, FL -- 8:42 PM Burglary in Progress) District 3 Sheriff's Dept. Deputy Nick Camene responds to a burglary in progress and catches a black suspect attempting to steal copper wire.
+The suspected thief has a pair of wire cutters on his person and makes little attempt to deny what he was doing.
+The owner explains that copper is often stolen and sold for a tidy sum.
+A witness helps apprehend a burglar.
-- (Cathedral City, CA -- 8:51 PM Public Disturbance Call) PD -- Public
-  disturbance call to a drunk/high teen at a Blockbuster Video who knocked over a display looking for a job
+- (Cathedral City, CA -- 8:51 PM Public Disturbance Call) Investigating a public intoxication call, Officer Jeremy Herrick detains a drunk/high teen in the parking lot of Blockbuster Video who knocked over a display.
+The officers learn from the suspect that he was merely trying to fill out a job application on his way home -- with a case of beer in tow.
-- (Indio, CA -- 9:08 PM Suspicious Activity Call) Indio PD -- Suspicious activity call to a man driving with expired tags trying to sell stolen lawn equipment.
+- (Indio, CA -- 9:08 PM Suspicious Activity Call) Indio PD.
+Officer Sergio Carrillo pulls over a man driving with expired tags who is suspected of trying to sell stolen garden equipment.
+The tags expired in 2000 and the man claims his dying wife, who is currently in a coma, attached the fake stickers to the plates because money was tight.
-  A witness helps apprehend a burglar; at a traffic stop, a man says his ailing wife put illegal tags on his car.

 ### CP-1611